Who Is Laura Bush?

 After graduation from high school, Laura attended Southern Methodist University in Dallas, Texas, earning a bachelor's degree in early education in 1968.
 She taught second grade for a few years before receiving her master's degree in library science at the University of Texas in Austin, Texas, where she became a public school librarian.

 In 1977, on a visit back to Midland, she met George Walker Bush at a barbeque that was hosted by mutual friends.
 George W. Bush was the owner of a fledgling oil business and the son of George H.W.
 Bush, a career politician and former Director of the CIA.
 There was an immediate attraction, and within three months of their introduction, Bush proposed to Laura.
 He was considering running for a congressional seat at the time, and she accepted on the condition that she never be asked to deliver a political speech.
 However, she soon relented, and publically supported her husband's unsuccessful bid for office.

-After his defeat, Bush returned to is oil business and Laura became a housewife, but soon returned to politics to help her father-in-law, George H.W.
-Bush's presidential campaign in 1980.
-The following year (1981), Laura gave birth to twin girls, Jenna and Barbara, named after their grandmothers.
+After his defeat, Bush returned to his oil business and Laura became a housewife, but soon returned to politics to help her father-in-law's presidential campaign in 1980.
+In 1981, Laura gave birth to twin girls, Jenna and Barbara, named after their grandmothers.
 Over the ensuing years, Laura began to quietly but steadfastly build a family.
 She encouraged her husband to attend church and quit drinking, and became a major positive influence in his life.